 And as a bonus, save the student poetry writing for each month and bind them into their own personal book of poems at the end of the year.
 Students and parents will love having this keepsake.
 You can also use the student poems to have a special poetry reading day in April during poetry appreciation month.

 Where to Start With Upper Elementary Reading Centers

 I hope that you see just how effective and beneficial these center activities are for your students.
 Implementing upper elementary reading centers into your classroom will be a real game changer!
 Take all of the searching and guesswork out of the equation and grab the Upper Elementary Reading Centers Bundle.
 You will have everything you need to fill your reading and language arts centers all year long!

-If you would rather grab them monthly, September Literacy Centers are the perfect place to start for back to school.
-You can find a set for each month of the school year in the Appletastic Learning store.
+If you would rather grab them monthly, you can find each individual packet HERE.
+You can find a set for each month of the school year in my shop.
 Get a sneak peek into each set visit these posts:

 - September Reading Centers for Upper Elementary

 - December Reading Activities for Upper Elementary